johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-01-blog-archive-for-docusaurus.md

 ---
-title: "Blog Archive for Docusaurus"
+title: 'Blog Archive for Docusaurus'
 authors: johnnyreilly
 tags: [Docusaurus, blog archive, webpack]
 image: blog/2021-05-01-blog-archive-for-docusaurus/docusaurus-blog-archive.png
 hide_table_of_contents: false
 ---

 Docusaurus doesn't ship with "blog archive" functionality.
 By which I mean, something that allows you to look at an overview of your historic blog posts.
 It turns out it is fairly straightforward to implement your own.
 This post does just that.

 ![Docusaurus blog archive](../static/blog/2021-05-01-blog-archive-for-docusaurus/docusaurus-blog-archive.png)

 ## Update 2021-09-01

-As of [v2.0.0-beta.6](https://github.com/facebook/docusaurus/releases/tag/v2.0.0-beta.6), Docusauras *does* ship with blog archive functionality that lives at the `archive` route.
+As of [v2.0.0-beta.6](https://github.com/facebook/docusaurus/releases/tag/v2.0.0-beta.6), Docusauras _does_ ship with blog archive functionality that lives at the `archive` route.
 This is down to the work of [Gabriel Csapo](https://github.com/gabrielcsapo) in [this PR](https://github.com/facebook/docusaurus/pull/5428).

 If you'd like to know how to build your own, read on...
 But you may not need to!